Facebook

 Understanding The Long-Term Effects Of Root Canal Treatment

-Root canals are commonly performed dental procedures to save and restore teeth that are severely decayed or infected.
+Root canals are commonly performed to save and restore teeth that are severely decayed or infected.

-While root canals are generally considered safe and effective, it’s crucial to understand the potential long-term effects associated with them.
+While these procedures are generally safe and effective, it’s crucial to be aware of the potential long-term effects and know how to manage them if they occur.

 Long-Term Effects of Root Canal